loganpkg/delimtools/README.md

 toucan
 ======

+toucan is a cross-platform C module.
+The idea is, you write code once, place it in toucan, then in your apps you simple use `#include "use_toucan.h"`.

+This repo contains the following apps:
-toucan is a cross-platform C development environment that contains the spot text editor, an implementation of the m4 macro processor, and other applications.
+* The spot text editor,
+* an implementation of the m4 macro processor,
+* regr (regular expression find and replace),
+* lsha256 (SHA-256 utility),
+* freq (character frequency),
+* delim (checks a delimiter),
+* and llama (an x86_64 assembler).

 The toucan module contains code in the following areas:
 * Generic functions,